Welcome to Access-a-Ride

 Portable oxygen equipment and portable respirators are permitted on Access-a-Ride vehicles.
 The operator will assist you in securing this equipment on the vehicle.
 When calculating the amount of oxygen you need when using Access-a-Ride services, plan to include several hours of travel time.

 There are no refunds for purchases of any fare products.
-Fare media may carry an end-of-year expiration date; if so, they may be eligible for credit towards new fare products during a limited period under RTD ticket exchange policies.
+Fare media may carry an end-of-year expiration date; if so, they may be eligible for credit towards a new ticket book during a limited period under RTD ticket exchange policies.

 All eligible passengers will be issued a picture identification card; this card must be shown to the vehicle operator each time you board any Access-a-Ride or Access-a-Cab vehicle.
 Please pay close attention to your expiration date.
 In the event you lose or damage your identification card, you will be asked to display an alternative identification.